mjhea0/sublime-javascript/readme.md

 [SublimeLinter](http://www.sublimelinter.com/en/latest/) is a framework for Sublime Text linters.

-After you install the base package, you need to install linters seperately via Package Control, which are easily searchable as they adhere to the following naming syntax - *SublimeLinter-[linter_name]*.
+After you install the base package, you need to install linters separately via Package Control, which are easily searchable as they adhere to the following naming syntax - *SublimeLinter-[linter_name]*.
 You can view all the official linters [here](https://github.com/SublimeLinter).

 Start with the following linters: